vikasis4/pokemon-webapp/README.md

 ## 📦 Getting Started

+### 📜 Set up the enviroment variables
+.env.example is provided, copy the variables from there to .env.development, .env.production or .env

 ### 🐳 Run with Docker
 For a quick setup, you can run the project using Docker: